Serving Philadelphia, the Main Line, King of Prussia, Wayne, PA, New Jersey and the neighboring tri state areas

 During your initial consultation, you will have the opportunity to discuss what you want with a lower eyelid tuck in Philadelphia.
 Your surgeon will evaluate you and your current health, including pre-existing health conditions or risk factors.
 You will be asked about your concerns about your eyes, including the amount of loose skin, what bothers you physically and emotionally (what other people say about your appearance).

-Dr. Ken Morgenstern and Dr. Joseph Giacometti are personally committed to give you the best results.
+Dr. Ken Morgenstern is personally committed to give you the best results.
 They are board-certified by the American Board of Ophthalmology, have completed a wealth of prestigious training and continue to be active in their field.
 At Morgenstern Center, we are dedicated to giving you the best advanced care and result in a state-of-the-art setting.

-If you live in or around Philadelphia, the Main Line, King of Prussia, Exton, Wayne, PA; in the following neighboring tri state areas: Linwood, Flemington, Vineland, NJ; Wilmington, DE, please contact Morgenstern Center for Orbital and Facial Plastic Surgery and make an appointment with experienced oculoplastic and ophthalmic surgeons, Dr. Ken Morgenstern or Dr. Joseph Giacometti.
+If you live in or around Philadelphia, the Main Line, King of Prussia, Exton, Wayne, PA; in the following neighboring tri state areas: Linwood, Flemington, Vineland, NJ; Wilmington, DE, please contact Morgenstern Center for Orbital and Facial Plastic Surgery and make an appointment with experienced oculoplastic and ophthalmic surgeon, Dr. Ken Morgenstern.